BlueStamp-Engineering-2022/HanLee_BSE_project/index.md

-my project is to make a omnidirectional robot with 3 wheeles what is controled by a ps2 controler.
-The robot is powered by a arduino.
+My project is to make a omnidirectional robot with 3 wheeles what is controled by a ps2 controler and arduino.
+The robot uses special omni wheel that have rollers on the side of them allowing the the wheels to be pushed in way normal wheels canot.
 | **Engineer** | **School** | **Area of Interest** | **Grade** |
 |:--:|:--:|:--:|:--:|
 | HanLee Ji | gunn | Electrical Engineering | Incoming